sidmulajkar/sidsblog/sidmulajkar/content/posts/databases-how-do-we-know-its-the-right-one.md

 - How strict are we with invalid data being sent to our database?
 (Ideally, we are very strict and do server-side data validation before persisting it to our database)

+--

-These are some of the factors we need to consider when selecting which database to use.
+*These are some of the factors we need to consider when selecting which database to use.*

 A bonus reason for understanding the different DBs and their properties is that it’s quite a common question in job interviews!